Rating transitions forecasting: a filtering approach: Continuous-time version of the filter

+\end{proof} This result may look similar to R4 of \cite[Sec.IV.1]{Bremaud1981} but we actually consider a more general framework.
+On the hand, we deal with an aggregated version over the entire portfolio of the multivariate process and on the other hand we take censorship into account though the processes of risk exposure $Y^i$.

-\section{Calibration of the continuous version}
+\subsection{Calibration of the continuous version}

-We present in this Appendix, the adaptations of the calibration for the continuous filtering framework.
-Let $n_{t}$ be the total number of entities at time t and $\bar{n}=\max_t n_{t}$, the maximum reached over the whole calibration time period. \\ In order to make the model identifiable while considering the impact of the size of the sample (which may evolve), we define an independent process $I$, on $[0,\bar{n}]$, which chooses uniformly the entity which may jumps.
-If $I$ picks an entity which is not in the current sample (because not already rated or censored...), we do not observe jumps.
-Otherwise the entity can jump according to the transition matrices $(L^{h})_{h}$. \\ \\ We have $\forall t \in [0,\Gamma],\ (j,k) \in (1,p)^2,\ h \in \T,\ q \in [0, \bar{n}]$
+Here, we present the detailed computations of the adaptations of the calibration for the continuous filtering framework, presented in Section \ref{seq: continuous-adaptation}.
+In practice the number of entities monitored over time may vary: either because some names appear or disappear or simply because of missing data.
+This happens when the data is missing, censored or when it is not appeared yet.
+We attribute the rating 0 to an entity in this case.
+Then it is clear that a transition involving the rating of censure 0, is assumed to be independent with the states of the hidden factor.
+Let consider the list of ratings $\bar{\Upsilon}= \{1, \ldots, p \}$ and ${\Upsilon}= \{0, \ldots, p \}$, the completed list of ratings.
+Note that the total number of entities observed on ${\Upsilon}$ is constant equal to Q. Let $Q_t$, be the number of entities which have their rating in $\bar{\Upsilon}$ (have a real rating) at time t. \\ We propose a calibration algorithm which assumes that no more than one entity may jump at a given time step.
+In order to make the model identifiable while considering the impact of the size of the sample (which may evolve), we define an independent process $I$, with values in $\{0, \dots, Q\}$, which uniformly picks the entity that may jump.
+If $I$ picks an entity which is rated 0, (because not already rated or censored), we do not observe jumps.
+Otherwise the entity jumps according to the transition matrices $(L^{h})_{h}$. \\ \\ We have $\forall t \in \{0,\ldots,\Gamma\},\ (i,j) \in \bar{\Upsilon}^2,\ h \in \T,\ q \in \{0,\ldots,Q\}$